Okipa: Evolution

 Although it was practiced until 1889, the Okipa changed and shifted over time before finally being outlawed by Indian agents in 1890.
 Six of the clans were wiped out by smallpox: the three unnamed clans, Masedomak, Amakadomak, and Manakasanumak.
 After the 1837 smallpox outbreak, Tamixixiks later joined the Tamisik clan, and Matodomak and Hoxexekanumak either died out or merged with Sipuskanumak, leaving only four surviving clans.
 How these losses in clans affected the rite varied; at least one village continued to call out the names of the dead clans, while at Fort Clark they dropped six from the roll-call.
 Another band, Awigaxas, were added to the rite in the 18th century, just before the first major smallpox outbreak.

 It is similarly unclear if there was always an occupant of the Medicine Lodge when it was not in use; George Catlin's account of the event after he witnessed it in the 1830s indicates that it remained empty.
 During the last ceremony ever performed, there were only three members of the tribe who owned the appropriate medicine bundles, one of whom was a woman.
 The painting of the lodge thus fell to the two men and two Hidatsa men who had analogous bundles in their culture.

 The dismemberment of the fingers was effectively extinct by 1837, at least as a part of the Okipa; it remained popular for certain kinds of fasting or during the mourning period, however.
 The recision of this rite from the ceremony apparently stemmed from a revelatory dream in which a member of the tribe was told that the fingers were needed in order to use the newly-introduced firearms.
 The final years the Mandan occupied Like-a-Fishhook saw the fasters no longer hoisted by lassos in the same fashion they had been; instead, they were hung on the rafters of a "corn scaffold" near the entrance of the lodge.
 During its final iterations, the fasters were hooked by the skewers outside at a pole between the Medicine Lodge and the sacred cedar, and no longer hoisted into the air.

 Mandan hunters and trappers extended the fasting and part of the torture elements of the Okipa during their expeditions following unification with the Hidatsa.
 However, repeated violations of the ceremony by the Hidatsa, mostly by the tribe's women, changed the nature of suffering in Mandan culture; torture and associated visions became less and less at the focal point of the Okipa and became more hermitic.
 The Okipa partially influenced the Sun Dance commonly celebrated by members of other Plains Indians, especially the neighboring Cheyenne's.
 Several elements of the Sun Dance have been described as deriving from the Okipa, including sexual power exchanges, intricate body painting, and submission to torture as a rite of passage.

 In popular culture

-In a scene of the 1970 Western movie, A Man Called Horse, the film's main character undergoes the torture ritual of the Okipa.
+In a scene of the 1970 Western film A Man Called Horse, the film's main character undergoes the torture ritual of the Okipa.
 However, it is misrepresented as being a ritual of the Sioux.